Momma Interviews: Meet Kim

 It's tough!
 Communication and asking for help are the keys to balance.
 My husband and I know what each other needs to survive.
-He watches the kids while I have dinner with girlfriends, get in a workout, or just sleep in for an extra half hour.
+He watches the kids while I have dinner with girlfriends, get a workout in, or just sleep in for an extra half hour.
 I'm fortunate that my jobs are flexible and allow me time to play with the kids.
 We also have a part-time nanny who is a lifesaver.
-[I'm] also lucky to have family nearby who are willing to watch the kids, so my husband and I get away for date nights and even travel every so often.
+I'm also lucky to have family nearby who are willing to watch the kids, so my husband and I get away for date nights and even travel every so often.

 Most moms I speak to say there are moments when they are ready to throw in the towel.
 Can you describe a time you felt this way?
 What got you through it?

 I had a breakdown over these past holidays.
 Work was really busy and I had eye surgery that laid me up for a week in early December.
 I had all of these lofty goals of what I wanted to do with the kids to celebrate Christmas, most of which could not be accomplished.
 My husband wasn't on the same page about the importance of some of these projects/events.
 After a failed last-ditch attempt to get the kids a picture with Santa at Arden Fair Mall, I lost it.

 Thankfully my mom and sister were able to take my kids to see Santa on Christmas Eve while I worked.
 When I asked my daughter about the experience, the memorable part was the carousel ride.
 Much needed perspective from a 3-year-old.

 WHAT DO YOU DO WHEN YOU FEEL OVERWHELMED, OVERSTRETCHED, OR LESS THAN?